Before you dismiss of journaling habit as something only the intelligent ones or the creative ones do, let me tell you something:

-5. A tool to release pent-up emotions
+5. journaling helps to release pent-up emotions

-Today we have all kinds of journals planners and apps to help us do our tasks, but we are distracted more than ever because of the temptation to give in to the social media notifications.
+Today we have all kinds of journals, planners and apps to help us do our tasks, but we are distracted more than ever because of the temptation to give in to the social media notifications.
 This virtual escape does not help in dealing with our thoughts and problems.

 But time spent on social media doesn’t always relax our minds and give focus.
-It gives only distraction.
+It gives only a distraction.

 We should rely on a medium that helps us channel our thoughts onto a focused solution.
 You can dump your thoughts in a journal, or you can just use it for brainstorming.
 It helps us to clear our minds, relax and take better decisions.

-When my mind is overwhelmed with difficult emotions, I do freewriting in my journal (more on this in a moment).
+When my mind is overwhelmed with difficult emotions, I do freewriting in my journal (more on this in a minute).
 And I write about how to solve it, how I should approach this problem and how I should improve myself so that this doesn’t occur again (being proactive).
 Trust me, it is super comforting.
 I learn about myself more on these journaling sessions and I get actionable tips for self-improvement.

 It’s like having a personal therapist.

-6. Organize your thoughts
+6. a tool to Organize your thoughts

 You can create separate sections in your journal for each area of your life.
 Because to evolve as a person and be a better version of yourself, you need to grow in all aspects of life.
 A journal is a tool where you can plan to improve.